We recently caught up with the legendary John and Michael Whitaker for a trip down memory lane. Here are seven things you may not know about the pair…

 5. They are always getting mistaken for each other

-“Just the other week in Lyon, they gave me a pass which said John Whitaker but it had Michael’s picture on it,” says John.
+“In Lyon recently, they gave me a pass which said John Whitaker but it had Michael’s picture on it,” says John.
 “So I’m walking around with Michael’s picture on my pass but nobody stopped me.”

 Like this?
 You might also enjoy reading these: